Wednesday, June 23, 2021

 "1 Cor.
 6:11 – Paul says they were washed, sanctified, and justified in the name of the Lord Jesus, in reference to baptism.
 The “washing” of baptism gives birth to sanctification and justification, which proves baptism is not just symbolic."

-If Paul believed in baptismal regeneration, then it would have been illogical for him to have spoken the way he had in the beginning of his letter (1 Corinthians 1:14-17).
+If Paul believed in baptismal regeneration, then it would have been illogical for him to have spoken the way he had at the beginning of his letter (1 Corinthians 1:14-17).
 He clearly separated the events of baptism and justification.
-One author expounds on this text as follows:
+Thus, Paul did not believe doing such diminished the importance of that ritual.

 "1 Peter 3:21 – Peter expressly writes that “baptism, corresponding to Noah’s ark, now saves you; not as a removal of dirt from the body, but for a clear conscience. “ Hence, the verse demonstrates that baptism is salvific (it saves us), and deals with the interior life of the person (purifying the conscience, like Heb.
 10:22), and not the external life (removing dirt from the body)."

 The key to answering this argument lies in the phrase "...which corresponds to this" (or "The like figure...," Authorized Version).
 Just as Noah and his family had entered the ark to escape judgement from God on this world through floodwater, those who place their trust in Jesus Christ will be saved from eternal condemnation at the Final Judgement.
-1 Peter 3:21 says that it is not the ritual which purifies our consciences ("not as a removal of dirt from the body..."), but that which baptism represents, namely, our new identity and union with Christ.
+He is the ark of our salvation.
+Baptism is a picture of the newness of life that we experience in Him.
+1 Peter 3:21 says that it is not the ritual which purifies our consciences ("not as a removal of dirt from the body..."), but that which baptism represents, namely, our changed identity and newfound union in Christ.